bqlepper/tauri-sudoku/README.md

+# BQL Notes

+This was working as far as getting to the bqlTest function and setting the text of the bql-msg But I can't get it to call into the rust call

 # Tauri + Vanilla

 This template should help get you started developing with Tauri in vanilla HTML, CSS and Javascript.